TGAprep/week2/YourNetworkIsYourNetWorth/collectionRelationships.md

      On each iteration, we'll have a single user object.

     (ii) If a user in the allUsers array is from the same city as joeyProfile,
-     push the username into the joeyProfile friends array.
+     push the username to the joeyProfile friends array.

 3. Next, let's add some coworkers to the empty joeyProfile coworkers collection.

   (i) Loop through the allUsers array.

   (ii) If a user in the allUsers array has the same job as Joey,
-   push the username into the joeyProfile coworker array.
+   push the username to the joeyProfile coworker array.

 4. Next, let's add some family members to the empty joeyProfile family collection.